 - Altered embryos

-- Preventing the birth of children with chromosomal disorders
+- Avoid the birth of children with chromosomal alterations.

 - Economic advantages.
-Although this type of analysis can increase the price of treatment at the outset, in many cases the overall cost is lower.
-The reason is that we avoid the expense of unsuccessful transfers and maintenance of embryos that we would discard directly in case of alterations.
+Although this type of analysis can increase the initial price of the treatment, in many cases the overall costs are lower.
+This is because we avoid the costs of unsuccessful transfers and also of embryo maintenance and storage

 Nowadays there is no technique that guarantees 100% the health of a child.
 With the most commonly performed PGD (PGT-A), we can study the alterations in chromosomes (syndromes such as Down, Edwards or Patau), but malformations cannot be ruled out, nor genetic diseases such as cystic fibrosis, muscle dystrophy, thalassemia …